 - Grant application for students with disabilities (lump sum)

-Please submit the following grant application to the DAAD:
+Disabled students should submit the following grant application to the DAAD (copy to the International Centre):

 The Online Linguistic Support (OLS) language tests is mandatory if you wish to receive an Erasmus+ grant.
 You will receive an automatically generated email from the Erasmus+ Notification System after you have submitted all the documents to us and your grant application has been approved.